GA-Merced/seir-seal-website/src/content/docs/reference/01-details.md

 <br>

-### We will walk through this together the first time!

-* Depending on the assignment, your homework will be completed on [repl.it](https://repl.it/), [CodeSandbox](https://codesandbox.io/), or [GitHub](https://github.com/)
-* Fill out this [Google Form](https://www.google.com) with a link for that specific homework.
-It will be the same Google Form for each homework
-* **Homework is due one week from the day it was assigned**
-* If homework is marked `incomplete`, you may be asked to re-submit it; a new timeline will be discussed how long you have to re-submit the homework
+- Homework submission is done via homework submission for which will be bookmarked in the classroom and homework slack channels

+- Project submission is done via project live project presentation and spreadsheet bookmarked in classroom and homework slack channels

 <br>
 <br>

 ### Homework/Project Assignments & Due Dates

+Homework assignments are due one week from when they are assigned by end of day.
+Late submissions are not accepted but resubmissions may be allowed on a case by case basis if a submission is made on time.

-Will be posted in the homework slack channel
+Assignments and due dates will be listed in the homework slack channel.

 <br>
 <br>